 Service For All

 On the Saturday evening, there will be a church service in the college chapel for all course members.
 It will include some readings and prayers read by course members, and some hymns.
 There will be handbell ringing and some musical performances of an appropriate nature.
-If you play an instrument, please bring it along and let us know.

-If there's something you'd like to know about, but have never dared ask, or you want to consolidate on something you're already working on, please speak to Mike Winterbourne at any time - or sign up on the sheet - and they will arrange for you to have a special tutorial session with one or more of the tutors or helpers.
-Please do not feel reluctant to ask, as many of the tutors thoroughly enjoy the opportunity to share their knowledge, whether its with an individual, or with a wider audience.
+If there's something you'd like to know about, but have never dared ask, or you want to consolidate on something you're already working on, please speak to Mike Trimm at any time - or sign up on the sheet - and they will arrange for you to have a special tutorial session with one or more of the tutors or helpers.
+Please do not feel reluctant to ask, as many of the tutors thoroughly enjoy the opportunity to share their knowledge, whether it's with an individual, or with a wider audience.

 We are always happy to receive suggestions for Optional Sessions, so please do feel free to contact Sarah Marshall in advance if you have any ideas.